sajuukLyu/projectLSI/README.md

 **Project bulk/single-cell RNA-seq data to given LSI space.**

-The methods are learned from the article [Granja, J.M., Klemm, S., McGinnis, L.M. *et al*.
+The methods are implemented according to the article [Granja, J.M., Klemm, S., McGinnis, L.M. *et al*.
 Single-cell multiomic analysis identifies regulatory programs in mixed-phenotype acute leukemia. *Nat Biotechnol* 37, 1458–1465 (2019)](https://www.nature.com/articles/s41587-019-0332-7) and [the code of this paper available](https://github.com/GreenleafLab/MPAL-Single-Cell-2019).

-More features will be added in future. *(etc. supporting for ATAC-seq)*
+More features may be added in future. *(etc. supporting for ATAC-seq)*

 ## Installation